moengage/moengage-segment-integration/README.md

 ### Configure Push Notifications

-Copy the Server Key from the FCM console and add it to the MoEngage Dashboard.
-To upload it, go to the Settings Page `Dashboard --> Settings --> Channel --> Push --> Mobile Push --> Android` and add the Server Key and package name.
-**Please make sure you add the keys both in Test and Live environment.**

 #### Add meta information for push notification

-To display push notifications, some metadata regarding the notification is required.
-For example, the small icon and large icon drawables are mandatory.
+Some metadata about the notification is required to display push notifications.
+For example, the small icon and large icon drawable are mandatory.

 Refer to the [MoEngage - NotificationConfig](https://moengage.github.io/android-api-reference-v11/core/com.moengage.core.config/-notification-config/index.html) API reference for all the possible options.